Skip to main content

 Yes.
 The grounding pack does not support any automatic right to transfer the agreement to a future LLC or successor entity.
 Treat transfer rights as explicit contract language that may require consent.

-The grounding pack does not provide a definitive legal distinction.
-Treat this as a legal-review issue and avoid assuming rights, duties, or liability move automatically without explicit contract language.
+The practical distinction between assignment and novation requires legal review.
+Avoid assuming rights, duties, or liability move automatically without explicit contract language.

 If you manage many contractor templates, the risk is often workflow failure, not just clause drafting.
 Compare the final signed copy against the approved version, and use version control plus an audit trail as contractor volume scales (for example, from about 20 to 150).